Pan-Mass Challenge: Format

 In 2016 a new winter event, the PMC Winter Cycle, was created.
 Since 2018, it has been held inside Fenway Park.
-In 2022, the event featured hundreds of cyclists on stationary bikes and had a fundraising goal of $500,000.

 Local PMC Kids Rides are held throughout the year.

 In October 2022, more than 200 riders participated in the first PMC Unpaved event, a one-day, off-road gravel ride in the Berkshires.
+Approximately 400 riders participated in the 2024 PMC Unpaved event.